rust-lang/book/src/ch20-02-multithreaded.md

 The first arm is the same as the `if` block from Listing 20-9.
 The second arm matches a request to */sleep*.
 When that request is received, the server will sleep for 5 seconds before rendering the successful HTML page.
+The third arm is the same as the `else` block from Listing 20-9.

 You can see how primitive our server is: real libraries would handle the recognition of multiple requests in a much less verbose way!